CodeYourFuture/syllabus-archive/html-css/lesson1.md

 1. (Est. 2 hours) Read about [advanced CSS selectors](http://learn.shayhowe.com/advanced-html-css/complex-selectors/) and then practice by playing this [CSS selector game](https://flukeout.github.io/).
 It gets hard at the end, but try your best!

 2. Fork this repo and follow the instructions on the README - https://github.com/Code-Your-Future/html-css-project

+3. You'll be put in groups of three.
+Over the next three weeks, you'll be asked to complete one of the [Starter Projects](https://github.com/CodeYourFuture/group-projects#starter-projects) as a group.

 (If you need help with Forking - then refer back to [this tutorial](https://help.github.com/articles/fork-a-repo/))